-- What will you give as a gratuity? (money, gift card, discount, tickets, lifetime access to your product, etc.)
+- What will you give as an inventive? (money, gift card, discount, tickets, lifetime access to your product, etc.)

-- How would you make sure they come from the target audience?
+- How do you make sure the participants are your target audience?

-If you need HR representatives to test a remote hiring platform and need to check their experience, current position and qualifications, make a screener with specific questions.
+If you want HR representatives to test a remote hiring platform, check their experience, current position, and qualifications and make a screener with specific questions.

-- Remote or in-person: Base your decision on the type of product, project scope, objectives and target audience.
-Choose the one that proves more feasible (technically and financially).
+Remote or in-person: Base your decision on the type of product, project scope, objectives, and target audience.
+Choose the more feasible one (technically and financially).

 📌 Example: If you target people with high-demand jobs and salaries, either go to them or schedule a remote test.
 A neurosurgeon won’t have time to come to you.
 Adapt to their lifestyle.

 - Roles (moderator, observer, note-taker)

-👉 Pro tip: Have no more than two people with you during a usability test.
-Having too many in the room.
-It can lead to frustration and intimidation.
+👉 Pro tip: Aim to have no more than two people with you during a usability test.
+Having too many in the room can lead to frustration and intimidation.

-UX professionals always test the product, never the users.
-We must emphasize that the user does not cause failure, they cannot do anything wrong.
+UX professionals always test products, but never users.
+You have to emphasize users do not cause failures, and they cannot do anything wrong.

-- Adjust the usability test script according to participants’ prior knowledge.
-Some explanation is required on what a prototype is if they have never even heard of the concept, but don’t overdo it for an IT guy.
+Adjust the usability test script according to participants’ prior knowledge.
+Some explanation is required on what a prototype is if they have never heard of the concept.

-- Come up with a realistic scenario.
-We want to hear about the users’ personal reactions to the product, we’re not usability evaluators writing reviews.
-Help them immerse themselves and engage in the testing.
+Come up with a realistic scenario.
+You want to hear users’ personal reactions to the product.
+Help them engage in the testing.

-- Come up with the exact usability testing questions and tasks you want your participants to perform.
-Usually, I write down the exact wording or the tasks but often modify them on the go based on the participant’s answers to the intro questions.
+Come up with the exact usability testing questions and tasks you want your participants to perform.
 They should find the scenarios and tasks as realistic as possible.

-- Include intro question and mini interview.
+Include intro questions and mini-interviews.
 It builds rapport between you (the moderator) and the test participant.
-Also, it provides an opportunity to validate user personas.
-With enough data on real users (your participants), you can revisit the personas and make them more accurate.
+Moreover, it provides an opportunity to validate user personas.
+Having enough data on real users (your participants), you can revisit the personas and make them more accurate.

-📌 Example: “As a homeowner with a garden, you are looking to install an automated irrigation system so you don’t have to schedule your daily routine around watering.
-You googled the term with your city name, and stumbled upon this website.”
+📌 Example: “As a homeowner with a garden, you want to install an automated irrigation system, so you don’t have to schedule your daily routine around watering.
+You google the term with your city name and stumble upon this website.”

 Step 2: User test participants

-Recruitment always makes for hard, tiring work.
-It can make you feel like a tv commercial trying to reach out and “sell” the opportunity for usability testing to as many people from the target audience as possible.
+Usability testing recruitment can be challenging.
+It can make you feel like a TV commercial trying to reach out and “sell” the usability testing to as many people as possible.

-First, many users have never heard of this UX research activity and the whole thing might sound suspicious and cumbersome.
-As nothing gets around this, just try what works best as a recruitment script – on the phone or in email – to evoke trust rather than suspicion or confusion.
+First, many people have never heard of UX research activity, and the whole thing might sound suspicious and cumbersome.
+Find what works best as a recruitment script – on the phone or in email – to evoke trust rather than suspicion or confusion.

 Finding the right person

-When deciding who to target, keep a clear persona or a certain group of people in mind.
-The main rule of thumb here would be to find someone who has not tried your app before.
-Your developers will obviously not give you the feedback needed.
+When deciding who to target, keep a clear persona or a particular group of people in mind.
+The main rule of thumb would be to find someone who has not tried your application yet.

 To make sure your potential user test participant fits the criteria, make a screener.
-You can have an online form or pose the screening questions directly on the phone.
-The work is hardly done then, however: you’ll still have to sort through all these people, keep track of everyone, handle your inbox, and schedule test sessions.
+You can have an online form or pose the screening questions directly over the phone.
+The work is almost done.
+However, you’ll still have to keep track of everyone, handle your inbox, and schedule test sessions.

-👉 Pro tip: Always schedule a couple more than needed, since usually 10-20% of scheduled tests are canceled by participants.
+👉 Pro tip: Always schedule extra user interviews as 10-20% of scheduled tests are canceled by participants.

-This might sound very “researchy”, but make sure to test the usability test.
+Make sure to test the usability test!
 Take it for a dry run or do a pilot.
 The pilot participant doesn’t have to come from the target audience.
-Run the session with a colleague or annoy your friends, just try out your plan from A to Z. You will find some glitches in the prototype, vagueness in the task instructions, or your 30-minute usability test will end up taking an hour.
+Run a session with a colleague or ask your friends for help.
+Try out your plan from A to Z. You will find some glitches in the prototype, vagueness in the task instructions, or your 30-minute usability test will end up taking an hour.

 - Have a quiet room booked for the session.

-- Set up the equipment and the recording – check again that everything works properly.
+- Set up the equipment and the recording.
+Double-check if everything works properly.